RhysWheater/wargame/Rules.md

 1. A fast-playing wargame for massed battles, focusing on unit cohesion and positioning rather than individual model hit points.
 1. Designed for quick, decisive games that reward clever positioning and cohesion management.
 1. Units degrade via cohesion (not hit points) through combat, morale shocks, and positioning.
-1. The system works with any scale or base size, provided both sides use the same base width.
+1. The system works with any scale or base size, provided both sides use the same **base width**.
 1. All distances are measured in **base widths**.

 ---